Skip to content

 • Streamlabs Desktop is the closest free OBS replacement; it runs on the OBS engine but ships preset overlays and a friendlier scene editor.

-• NVIDIA App (formerly ShadowPlay) is the lightest game-capture tool we tested, with minimal CPU overhead on our Ryzen 7 rig recording Cyberpunk 2077.
+• NVIDIA App (formerly ShadowPlay) is among the lightest game-capture tools available, with minimal CPU overhead because it encodes on the GPU’s dedicated NVENC chip.

 • Wondershare DemoCreator is the only pick on the list that combines recording, webcam overlays, and a full timeline editor in a single window.